He Ain’t Heavy, He’s My Brother: In Memory Of…

 I immediately broke down into tears.
 I also had no idea where to go.
-I’ve never felt so alone in my entire life.
+I’d never felt so alone in my entire life.
 I just kept looking at the sky trying to find him.
 Or praying that I’d get a phone call that it wasn’t real.
 I saw my cousin get murdered.
-That hurt.
-But hearing that my brother died…that was actual pain.
+That’s a hurt I’ll never forget.
+But hearing that my brother died…that was the most pain I’ve actually ever felt.
 I can still feel it.

 I know that part of the pain of losing a loved one is the loss of future memories.
 I know that.
 I realize that.
 But I just feel like my brother’s time wasn’t up.
 Nobody who cared about people that much should go that early.
 He wasn’t supposed to beat me to death.
 He just wasn’t.
 At least he will always be considered a hero.
 He gave his life trying to save the life of somebody else.
 And for that I will always be able to remember him the way I always hoped everybody else would: a selfless man who cared about others.